lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 This, paired with a relatively low number of players, meant that people who are knowledgeable about others' preferences may be much better prepared.
 Personally, I expected a little bit more Show and Tells (there were only 2), but other than that, I feel like I managed to predict the meta quite well.

-## The tournament from the first-person perspective
+## The Tournament from the First-Person Perspective

 From here on, I'll focus on my personal perspective of the tournament.
 We'll go back to a more objective point of view [later in the article](#the-winner).